1. Previous: Chapter 15

 When Bert uses Cecil’s library, he’d be able to see that there’s a Request interface, and could create his own subclass of it.
 For example, he might create a SubscriptionRequest, where his customers could subscribe to his mailing list for coupons!

-However, the library was already compiled before Bert started using it.
-So, the FrontDesk code assumed there would only be three subclasses, because that’s how many there were when it was compiled.
-But Bert created a fourth!
-So, at the point when Cecil builds his library, there’s no way for Kotlin to know all of the subclasses that Bert - or any other developers - might also create in the future when using that library.
+At the point when Cecil builds his library, there’s no way for Kotlin to know all of the subclasses that Bert—or any other developers—might also create in the future when using that library.

 So instead, by adding the sealed modifier to the interface, it prevents Bert from being able to add another subtype of Request when he uses the library.
 Cecil can still add one, of course, but anyone using the library will be unable to do so.
-Marking Request as sealed is kind of like taking its three subclasses, putting them in an envelope, and then “sealing” the envelope so that anyone else who gets that envelope can’t put anything else inside!

 Restrictions of a Sealed Type’s Subtype

-2. …must be declared in the same package.
+2. Must be declared in the same package.
 Even in the same Kotlin project, the subtypes of a sealed type must all be in the same exact package as the sealed type itself.

-For what it’s worth, these rules are relaxed compared to what they were back in Kotlin 1.0!
+For what it’s worth, these rules are relaxed compared to what they were back in Kotlin 1.0.
 Back then, only sealed classes were supported (sealed interfaces were added in Kotlin 1.5), and all subclasses had to be declared inside the class body of the sealed class!

 The `Request` class is sealed, but its subclasses are not.
 This class is sealed, so its subtypes must be in the same code base and package.
 However, these subclasses are not sealed, so their subtypes are not subject to those restrictions. sealed class Request { val id : Int = kotlin.random.Random. nextInt () } open class OrderRequest() : Request () open class RefundRequest() : Request () open class SupportRequest() : Request ()

 For example, Bert can’t create a new direct subtype of Request.
-However, he could create a subclass of SupportRequest, as long as Cecil had marks it as open or abstract.
+However, he could create a subclass of SupportRequest, as long as Cecil had marked it as open or abstract.
 Why are direct subtypes restricted but secondary subtypes allowed?

 Well, let’s look at the FrontDesk code again.